Pence calls coronavirus deaths 'heartbreaking,' praises Trump's 'early actions'

 CLICK HERE TO GET THE FOX NEWS APP

-Some health experts are skeptical of that timetable for the vaccine, however, and Dr. Anthony Fauci, the nations’ top infectious disease expert, said recently Americans should “hunker down” for the fall and winter during flu season.
+Some health experts are skeptical of that timetable for the vaccine, however, and Dr. Anthony Fauci, the nation's top infectious disease expert, said recently Americans should “hunker down” for the fall and winter during flu season.

 The Associated Press contributed to this report.